 The late KCS Paniker was a man with many talents.
 A mere mortal can only hope to play one or two roles in their lives, whereas he played multiple roles with confidence and poise.
-He was an educationist, institutional builder, artist, painter, visionary and a leader.
+He was an educationist, institutional builder, artist, painter, visionary, and leader.

 Born in Tamil Nadu in 1911, Kovalezhi Cheeramputhoor Sankara Paniker was educated in Tamil Nadu and Kerala.
-He pursued his interest in arts and joined Government college of Arts Madras (Now Chennai) later he joined the same college.
+He pursued his interest in arts and joined the Progressive Artist Association in Madras (Chennai) later he joined the same college.
 He founded the Progressive Arts School Madras in 1944.
 He was appointed as the Vice Principle of his college in 1955 and in 1957 he was appointed as the Principle.
 After his retirement from his position, he went on to found The Cholamandal Artist Village, the largest artist commune with all the facilities including a gallery in India and perhaps Asia.

 Cholamandal Artist Village